-PHOENIX — Governor Doug Ducey today named University of Arizona (UA) student Anthony Rusk as a student regent to the Arizona Board of Regents (ABOR).
+PHOENIX – Governor Doug Ducey today named Katelyn N. Rees, a sophomore at the University of Arizona, to a student regent position on the Arizona Board of Regents.

 “Katelyn is a dynamic and driven student leader,” said Governor Ducey.
 “She is an influential member of many university programs and community organizations, and I’m sure her achievements will only continue to grow.
 As the Board of Regents’ newest member, Katelyn has the skills and experience to represent Arizona’s university students in this critically important role.”

 Katelyn is a double major in Mechanical Engineering and Computer Science with a 4.0 GPA.
 She’s active in school organizations including Chi Omega Sorority.
 An exemplary student, Katelyn is a student of the Honors college and was offered membership into the national Engineering Honor Society, Tau Beta Pi as a Sophomore.